Code-Institute-Submissions/movie-api-milestone-project/README.md

     to impliment this, This may be an API issue.
 + More info button search
     - When the more info button is clicked I checked to see if
-    the returned result was the information reltaed to the film.
+    the returned result was the information related to the film.
 + Cinema search
     - Done searches by town name and then matched the returned
     results to a google maps search on the google website.
-    - When trying to search by postcode or a phone number I added
+    - I tryied to search by postcode or a phone number and I added
-    an error message to the screen.
+    an error message to the screen for the resulting error.
-    - If a search returns no results i added an error message to
+    - If a search returns no results I added an error message to
     the screen to prompt the user to try another town.
-    - If the search term in not a correct town name an error message
+    - I mispelt a place name and if the search term in not a correct
+    town name an error message
     appears on screen to inform the user of this.

+## Deployment

+To deploy this app I used GitHub pages.
+I used this because I had
+already used github for version control.
+The difference between
+the development version and the deployment version is that
+the deployment version has cleaner code and has useless code
+removed.

+To run the app, Run the index.html file.

+## Credits

+#### Content

++ OMDB API - The API used to get all the movie data.
++ Google Maps/Places API - Used for the map section.

+#### Media

++ Page Logo - Taken from [https://www.agefotostock.com](https://www.agefotostock.com) and edited to be the right colour.